-Species composition and abundance have markedly changed in high mountain ecosystems in recent decades (very high confidence), partly due to changes in the cryosphere (high confidence).
+Species composition and abundance have markedly changed in high-mountain ecosystems in recent decades (very high confidence), partly due to changes in the cryosphere (high confidence).
 Habitats for establishment by formerly absent species have opened up or been altered by reduced snow cover (high confidence), retreating glaciers (very high confidence), and thawing of permafrost (medium confidence).
 Reductions in glacier and snow cover have directly altered the structure of many freshwater communities (high confidence).
-Reduced snow cover has negatively impacted the reproductive fitness of some snow-dependent plant and animal species, including foraging and predator-prey relationships of mammals (high confidence).
+Reduced snow cover has negatively impacted the reproductive fitness of some snowdependent plant and animal species, including foraging and predator-prey relationships of mammals (high confidence).
 Upslope migration of individual species, mostly due to warming and to a lesser extent due to cryosphere-related changes, has often increased local species richness (very high confidence).
-Some cold-adapted species, including endemics, in terrestrial and freshwater communities have declined in abundance (high confidence).
-While the plant productivity has generally increased, the actual impact on provisioning, regulating and cultural ecosystem services varies greatly (high confidence). {2.3.3}
+Some coldadapted species, including endemics, in terrestrial and freshwater communities have declined in abundance (high confidence).
+While the plant productivity has generally increased, the actual impact on provisioning, regulating, and cultural ecosystem services varies greatly (high confidence). {2.3.3}

 Tourism and recreation activities such as skiing, glacier tourism and mountaineering have been negatively impacted by declining snow cover, glaciers and permafrost (medium confidence).
 In several regions, worsening route safety has reduced mountaineering opportunities (medium confidence).
 Variability and decline in natural snow cover have compromised the operation of low-elevation ski resorts (high confidence).
-Glacier and snow decline have impacted aesthetic, spiritual and other cultural aspects of mountain landscapes (medium confidence), reducing the well-being of people (e.g., in the Himalaya, eastern Africa, and the tropical Andes). {2.3.5, 2.3.6}
+Glacier and snow decline have impacted aesthetic, spiritual and other cultural aspects of mountain landscapes (medium confidence), reducing the well-being of people. {2.3.5, 2.3.6}

 Adaptation in agriculture, tourism and drinking water supply has aimed to reduce the impacts of cryosphere change (medium confidence), though there is limited evidence on their effectiveness owing to a lack of formal evaluations, or technical, financial and institutional barriers to implementation.
-In some places, artificial snowmaking has reduced the negative impacts on ski tourism (medium confidence).
+Artificial snowmaking has generally been effective to sustain ski tourism in some regions (medium confidence).
 Release and storage of water from reservoirs according to sectoral needs (agriculture, drinking water, ecosystems) has reduced the impact of seasonal variability on runoff (medium confidence). {2.3.1, 2.3.5}